 Yes.
 You should have your wound checked in clinic two weeks after your surgery.
-Depending on the type of surgery you had, you may have another appointment at six weeks.
+If you had fusion surgery you will have another appointment at six weeks, when we will take an x-ray of your toe.

 When will my bandages be removed?